exosite-labs/pyonep/README.md

 ========================================
 Quick Start
 ========================================
-To use the pyonep Exosite API, import per:
+To use the pyonep Exosite API, import per:<br>
 	from onepv1lib.datastore import Datastore

-This library requires you to initialize with the following parameters:</br>
+This library requires you to initialize with the following parameters:<br>
 --) cik: a 40 character "client interface key" that authenticates your
-        application with the One Platform</br>
+        application with the One Platform<br>
 --) interval: number of seconds between One Platform publish activity.
 Even if
-        your application calls the "write" function more often than this interval, the data will be grouped to be published at this interval</br>
+        your application calls the "write" function more often than this interval, the data will be grouped to be published at this interval<br>
 --) autocreate: dataport parameter setup - see the One Platform documentation
-        for more information about dataport parameters.</br>
+        for more information about dataport parameters.<br>
---) datastore_config: local write buffer and read cache parameter setup</br>
+--) datastore_config: local write buffer and read cache parameter setup<br>
---) transport_config: Exosite server parameter setup
+--) transport_config: Exosite server parameter setup<br>

 For examples, reference example scripts in the ./onepv1lib/examples/ folder.
 Note that to run the examples without installing the pyonep package, the